You’ll need to register the death before you can get the documents you need to arrange a funeral and sort out the deceased’s estate.

 It's best to register a death at the register office in the district where the person died.

-If the death occurred in Westminster you can register the death at Westminster Registration Office, located at 317 Harrow Road, London W9 3RJ.
+If the death occurred in Westminster you can register the death at Westminster Register Office, 317 Harrow Road, London W9 3RJ.

 There is no fee to register a death.